Tech

 https://pbx/call_state.htm?domain=abc.com&user=123&password=secret

-The other interesting note is that the PBX can also combine incoming presence updates with outgoing presence updates.
+The other interesting note is the PBX can also combine incoming presence updates with outgoing presence updates.
 For example, if the cell phone provider sends the information to the PBX, the PBX could then relay the information to the connected Microsoft Lync account.

 Latest Articles